Apple Watch Series 6

-The Apple Watch Series 6 pricing starts at $399 and can go up to $899 in the Space Black Titanium Case with Leather Link.
-The Apple Watch can get even pricier if you choose a Hermès model, up to $1,499.
+When available at the Apple Store, Apple Watch Series 6 pricing started at $399 and could go up to $899 in the Space Black Titanium Case with Leather Link.
+The Apple Watch could get even pricier if customers chose a Hermès model, costing up to $1,499.

 - Aluminum, 40mm, GPS: $399

 - Stainless steel, 40mm, GPS + Cellular: $699

 - Stainless steel, 44mm, GPS + Cellular: $749